leonardolsms/Harmonic-Analysis-for-Edge-Based-Smart-Grids/README.md

 `Harmonic Analysis` • `Edge Computing` • `Smart Grids` • `Feature Engineering` • `Network Efficiency` • `NILM`

 ---
+## Dataset

+The dataset used in this study is publicly available and was obtained from the high-frequency NILM repository maintained by [Dinar et al. 2025] The dataset can be accessed at https://github.com/fariddinar/nilm-dataset (accessed on 20 December 2025).

 ## 📂 Repository Structure